 In the workshops and courses we explore how each of these relates to our creativity and ourselves.

 ‘The practice of mindfulness is simply to bring awareness into each moment of our lives’

 (Thich Nhat Hanh, Creating True Peace: 2003).

-Mindfulness is a seed we all, which has been neglected in the busyness of daily life.
+Mindfulness is a seed we all have, which has been neglected in the busyness of daily life.
 At THE Creative S P A C E mindfulness is something we cultivate and practise.
 Like any learned skill mindfulness becomes easier the more we practise.
 Mindfulness is an energy that allows us to look deeply at our internal state, and also appreciate more fully the world around us.
 It is also called Heartfulness, an approach that allows us to follow our intuition (or gut response) rather than our head.

 Creativity is ‘the relationship between a human being and the mysteries of inspiration ...
 Do you have the courage to bring forth the treasures that are hidden within you?
 Creative living is any life that is driven more strongly by curiosity than fear’

 (Elizabeth Gilbert, Big Magic: Creative Living Beyond Fear: 2016)

 What we offer at THE Creative S P A C E is not to teach you how to be mindful and creative but to remind you that you already are both mindful and creative, and to reignite what is innately yours.
 As a seed needs the right conditions for growth, we provide a non-judgemental atmosphere, the space and the materials for you to nurture your own seeds of mindfulness and creativity.